draddo11/100-days-of-code/r2-log.md

 Saw a video on the next features of javascipt and watched a bit of video on typescript
 ## R2D53
 Set up my wordpress site on the freee hosting

+## R2D53
+wordpress day did a part of the wordpress site